IAmRiteshKoushik/todo-backend-workshop/README.md

 ### Good to Haves
 1. Sign-In - `/signin` -> Should return a JWT Token
-2. Authenticate all routes above mentioned routes
+2. Authenticate all above mentioned routes

-### Last Priority
+### Last Priority (If time permits)
 1. Setup MongoDB and store todos there (instead of in-memory)
 2. Setup Sign-In and Sign-Up

-If login and sign up is being implemented along with a database then the data types are:
+If login and sign up is being implemented along with a database then the models are:
 ```
 User = {
   email: string,